Does legalising assisted suicide affect the suicide rate?

 - Legalising assisted suicide has been shown to lead to an increase in the overall rate of suicides of 6.5% and of the elderly (65 years and older) by 14.5%

-- This is outcome is predictable because of the well-known Werther effect of suicide contagion whenever suicide is presented in a positive light as romantic or rational act
+- This is outcome is predictable because of the well-known Werther effect of suicide contagion whenever suicide is presented in a positive light as a romantic or rational act

 - The families of those who commit suicide under an assisted suicide law suffer high rates of post traumatic stress disorder